 What Details Are Included In the Certificate of Conformance?

-- A list of all safety regulations/standards that the product must pass.
+- A list of all safety regulations the product must pass

-- The date and place the product was produced.
+- The date and place where the product was manufactured

-- The date and place where the product was tested for compliance with the cited product safety rules.
+- The date and place when the product was tested for compliance with the product safety rules cited

 Certificate Of Conformance Template

 How Do I Get a Certificate of Conformance?

 A COC will usually be provided to you by the manufacturer of the product itself; however, an independent laboratory will be issuing you the certificate of conformance in some cases.

 A buyer can request to view the CoC to ensure that the product they are purchasing passes the criteria of tests and safety guidelines and is completely safe to use.
 These guidelines are usually mandatory.